Trinal0821/CapstoneProject/README.txt

 Executable: Is the wraper class for the executable.
 NLP: Runs through the email and calls classifier
 Classifier: Anayzles email and labels it's importance
-Settings: Keeps the settings for a client.
+Settings: Keeps the settings for a client. // Interacts with the AI model.
+AiModel:

 Authors: